Eastern Arc Technicians’ Network

 All four Eastern Arc universities recognise the importance of Technicians and Technical Staff across all areas and the vital part they play in delivering the very best student experience, internationally recognised research and innovation, and support for the community.

 Through the national Technician Commitment programme, they have pledged to support the visibility, recognition, career development, sustainability and impact of all technicians.
 The aim of the Network is to build on this commitment and create a supportive cross-institutional community by technicians for technicians.

 In order to take forward the Network, a Steering Group has been formed.
-Comprising technicians from the three EARC universities, the Group will oversee the implementation of the Technicians’ Network.
+Comprising technicians from the four EARC universities, the Group will oversee the implementation of the Technicians’ Network.
 This includes:

 - Developing strong and robust avenues of communication within each university to ensure that all technicians have the opportunity to be involved in the network;